 Of the more than 900 cases examined, 49 children have been found to be affected.

 This review follows the HSE having to action another audiology report from 2011 by the National Audiology Review Group (NARG) who convened in September 2009 to conduct an extensive examination of audiology services in Ireland, which found that the HSE had “serious shortcomings” in audiology services nationwide.

 Those inadequacies in audiology services resulted in several thousand patients on waiting lists for up to five years for a new assessment and hearing aid fitting.

 “Due to the urgent need for good quality data to safely manage patient care, waiting lists, monitor outcomes, manage stock control efficiently and improve on the efficiency of clinical time, the procurement of a national clinical management system for audiology is a key priority of the Integrated Audiology Programme (IAP),”

-The programme RTÉ Investigates has reported that the HSE is expected to write to the affected families in coming days to provide them with details of the report, and acknowledging the failings identified either “increased the risk of a missed diagnosis” or “a poor outcome” for the affected children.
+The programme RTÉ Investigates has reported that the HSE is expected to write to the affected families in the coming days to provide them with details of the report, and acknowledge the failings identified either “increased the risk of a missed diagnosis” or “a poor outcome” for the affected children.

 Missed Diagnosis and Failure to Provide Appropriate Hearing Assessments